GoranTolusic/sports/README.md

 # SPORTS CLASS APPLICATION
-# HINT: This application is writting from scratch on top of micro framewrok Express.js, whole architecture and folder structure is designed and coded by myself
+# HINT: This application is written from scratch on top of micro framewrok Express.js, whole architecture and folder structure is designed and coded by myself

 -RUN WITHOUT DOCKER-